 9/11 Museum and Memorial is one of the most visited attractions in New York, and you are requested to book your tickets beforehand.
 You can get yours here.

-What to do if 9/11 Museum tickets are sold out
+What to do if tickets are sold out

-It’s easier to find last minute 9/11 Museum tickets on third party reseller sites, as they buy them in bulk and as such always have something available (plus you can count on last minute cancellations).
+It’s easier to find last minute tickets on third party reseller sites, as they buy them in bulk and always have something available (plus you can count on last minute cancellations).
 Check out this site for last minute tickets.

 The best time to visit 9/11 Museum

-9/11 Museum tickets are timed, so it’s never too crowded inside.
-Most tourists will try to visit between 12:00 and 3:00 pm so I recommend avoiding visiting at those times.
+Tickets for the 9/11 Museum are timed, so it’s never too crowded inside.
+Most tourists will try to visit between 12:00 and 3:00 pm so avoid visiting at those times.

 How to get to 9/11 Museum and Memorial

-The National September 11 Memorial Museum is located in the Financial District in Lower Manhattan, more precisely at 180 Greenwich Street.
+The National September 11 Memorial Museum is located at 180 Greenwich Street, in the Financial District in Lower Manhattan.

 There are 4 entrances to the building: